owncloud/ocis/services/userlog/README.md

 The `userlog` service is a mediator between the `eventhistory` service and clients who want to be informed about user related events.
 It provides an API to retrieve those.

+## The `...log` service ecosystem

+`...log` services (`userlog`, `clientlog`) are responsible for composing notifications for a certain audience.
+  -  `userlog` service translates and adjust messages to be human readable
+  -  `clientlog` service composes machine readable messages so clients can act without needing to query the server
+  -  `sse` service is only responsible for sending these messages.
+It does not care about their form or language

 ## Prerequisites

 Running the `userlog` service without running the `eventhistory` service is not possible.